azmimr/ark_2021/README.md

 The above diagram illustrates the key components of this solution.
 To replicate the findings of this project, the following steps are required:

+### Jupyter Notebook

 1. To view or execute the various Jupyter notebooks, a server must be running.
-Run the following command in the main directory of the project folder.
+Start a terminal and run the following command in the main directory of the project folder.

 `> jupyter notebooks` or `> jupyter labs`

-2. Exploratory Data Analysis, `eda.ipynb`: This notebook blah, blah, blah

-3. Distance-based Feature generation, `xy.ipynb`: Using both the transaction and auxiliary data, 3 distance features are generated for each amenity type; a) Count of amenities within 2km, b) Count of amenities within 1km and c) Distance to closest amenity (in metres).
+2. Within Jupyter, open the Exploratory Data Analysis (EDA) notebook `eda.ipynb`.
+Run all the cells if necessary.

+3. To view the test code to create the distance-based features, open 'test_create_distance_features.ipynb`

+### Modelling Pipeline

+1. Distance-based Feature generation
+Using a terminal, run the following program in the main folder of the repository

+`> python -m src.create_dist_features data\train.csv`

+Where `data\train.csv` is the path to the raw data file.

 ## Notes